How to Strengthen Your Social Emotional Digital Discernment with Artificial Intelligence

 Part 3: Security Questions

 What’s something only you know about yourself that is true?
-Asking yourself questions helps build your emotional awareness and interpersonal relationship.
+Asking yourself questions helps build your emotional intelligence and interpersonal relationship.
 It can give you more context of how you’re processing and responding in the moment or after the fact.
 It also helps you understand your growth overtime.

 Your questions could be about your favorite topic that helps you stand out amongst the enthusiasts or a personal fact that only people in your immediate family know about you.
 Once you think of that thing, write down how it makes you feel about this knowledge.
 You will create a three question quiz (it can be multiple choice or short answer) that tests and reminds you of the things that bring you back to yourself.